 Step 1: Drag a Rich Text box onto your page.
 Click Edit.
 Add your text either by typing it in or copying and pasting.
 Edit your headings and make any other text changes you feel necessary.
-Consider using a Format style of ‘heading 3’ for your section headings (What is 4-H?, What’s Involved?, Related Websites, Georgia 4-H Centers).
+Consider using a Format style of ‘heading 2’ for your section headings (Why 4-H?, Who is eligible?, How much does it cost?, Can parents be involved?, etc.).

 Step 2: At the top of the Rich Text box, add a section like ‘On this page’ or something meaningful, then create a bulleted list of text for the links to the section anchors.

-Click your cursor before ‘What is 4-H?’ to add the anchor here.
+Click your cursor before ‘Why 4-H?’ to add the anchor here.